AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-control-access.md

    ![](assets/d365-to-acs-access-8.png)

-1. Click the "New Profile" button and add a new entry named: **Campaign Standard - your-prod-instance-name - D365/ACS Integration**
+1. Click the **[!UICONTROL New Profile]** button and add a new entry named: **Campaign Standard - your-prod-instance-name - D365/ACS Integration**

    * If you see this entry in the list then you do not need to proceed.
-Click on "Adobe Campaign Standard" in the left menu and check the other Campaign instances.
+Click on **Adobe Campaign Standard** in the left menu and check the other Campaign instances.

-   * Make sure to replace "your-prod-instance-name" with the actual name for your instance name.
+   * Make sure to replace "your-prod-instance-name" with the actual name for your instance.

 1. You can leave the **[!UICONTROL Permission Group]** dropdown with the default value.